DIVER-1: Scaling Intracranial EEG Foundation Models for Transferable Representations: Experimental Setup Details

 \subsection{Pretraining Dataset}

-DIVER-1 was pretrained on the largest and most diverse Ephys corpus to date, with $\textsc{DIVER}_{\text{-}/\text{I}/\text{-}}$ trained on 352k channel-hours from 37 subjects using iEEG data (ECoG/sEEG), $\textsc{DIVER}_{\text{-}/\text{IE}/\text{-}}$ trained on 1.66M channel-hours from 17,718 subjects combining both iEEG and EEG modalities across multiple datasets.
-Pretraining dataset description is given in Table~\ref{tab:pretraining_dataset}.
+DIVER-1 was pretrained on the largest iEEG corpus to date, comprising 352k channel-hours from 37 subjects using iEEG data (ECoG/sEEG).
+The pretraining dataset description is given in Table~\ref{tab:pretraining_dataset}.
+Private data were collected from patients who provided informed consent to participate in an IRB-approved study.